AC Not Cooling? Here's Why — And How to Fix It Fast

 Your air conditioner is running, but the house is not getting any cooler.
-Before you panic and call for emergency service, walk through these seven checks that solve most cooling problems — some you can fix yourself in under five minutes.
+Before you panic and call for emergency service, walk through these nine checks that solve most cooling problems — some you can fix yourself in under five minutes.

 It is 95 degrees outside, you have been out on Grand Lake all day, and you walk into a house that feels like it is barely cooler than outside.
 The AC is running — you can hear it — but the air coming out of the registers is warm or barely cool.
 Do not call for repair yet.
 About 40 percent of "AC not cooling" calls we respond to in the Grand Lake area are caused by things the homeowner can fix in minutes.